Input & focus

 Every host reports the controller as one integer per frame: a bitmask of the buttons currently held.
 The bit values live in the spec and never change across hosts.

-import { BTN } from "@pocketjs/core/input";
+import { BTN } from "@pocketjs/framework/input";

 Member Bit Notes